Iamproplayer7/lfs_ghost/README.md

 ## 🚗 How It Works

 * When you start a qualifying lap, the script begins recording your vehicle.
-* Only the best lap in the current session is recorded.
+* Only the best lap in the current session is shown as ghost.
-* After completing a valid lap, a ghost car appears.
+* After completing a valid qualified lap, a ghost car appears.
 * The ghost drives next to you, replaying your best driven lap.

 <img width="1089" height="645" alt="ghostcar" src="https://github.com/user-attachments/assets/d62b96e1-05de-4f7c-9eb9-ab35a5154d90" />